Torres del Paine W Trek tour (Patagonia)

 Briefing

 The W Trek is the most famous route in the iconic Torres del Paine National Park.
-The W Torres del Paine Circuit tour is a 5-day self-guided trek.
-The tour includes everything you need to enjoy this experience: transfers in/out from Puerto Natales, 4 nights of lodging in camping, refugio (mountain hostel) or refugio + hotel (according to your choice), fullboard (breakfast, lunch and dinner), entrance ticket to the National Park and even a welcome kit with material for the trek and free drinks in the refugios.
+The Torres del Paine W Circuit Tour is a 5-day self-guided trek.
+The tour includes everything you’ll need to enjoy this experience: transfers to & from Puerto Natales, four nights of lodging in camps, refugios (mountain hostel), or refugios + hotels (according to your choice), full board (breakfast, lunch, and dinner), an entrance ticket to the National Park, a welcome kit with material for the trek, and free drinks at the refugios.

-During the W Circuit you will discover the most iconic locations of the park: Base Torres, French & British Lookout and Grey Glacier.
-The first two nights you will stay in Central Sector or Chileno Campsite (near Base Torres), the third night in Cuernos Sector or French Sector and the last in the Paine Grande Sector.
+During the W Circuit, you’ll hike to the most iconic locations in the park: Base Torres, the French & British Lookouts, and Grey Glacier.
+The first two nights will feature a stay in the Central Sector or Chileno Campsite (near Base Torres), the third night in Cuernos or French Sector, and the final night in the Paine Grande Sector.

 Tour details